Devik55/Hackemos/README.md

 ---

 ### Final Notes
-So, the project is done.
-I only worked about an hour every other day, and this is the first exploit I’ve made.
+ I only worked on this project about an hour on and off for 2 days, and this is the first exploit I’ve made.
 It just goes to show how bad the security on this site is!